awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [AZDialogViewController ★518](https://github.com/Minitour/AZDialogViewController) - A highly customizable alert dialog controller that mimics Snapchat's alert dialog. :large_orange_diamond:
 * [MIBlurPopup ★356](https://github.com/MarioIannotta/MIBlurPopup) - MIBlurPopup let you create amazing popups with a blurred background.
 * [LNPopupController ★1952](https://github.com/LeoNatan/LNPopupController) - a framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.

+#### ProgressView
+* [ProgressMeter ★14](https://github.com/khawajafarooq/ProgressMeter) - Display the progress on a meter with customized annotations for iOS developed in Swift :large_orange_diamond:

 #### Pull to Refresh
 * [DGElasticPullToRefresh ★2965](https://github.com/gontovnik/DGElasticPullToRefresh) - Elastic pull to refresh for iOS developed in Swift :large_orange_diamond: